A86 (software)

-A86 is an assembler for MS-DOS which generates code for the Intel x86 family of microprocessors.
-Written by Eric Isaacson, it was first made available as shareware in June 1986.
-The assembler is contained in one 32K executable and can directly produce a COM file or an object file for use with a standard linker.
+A86 is an assembler for MS-DOS which generates 16-bit code for the Intel x86 family of microprocessors.
+Written by Eric Isaacson, it was distributed as shareware in June 1986.
+Isaacson was one of two people who implemented Intel's official ASM86 assembler released in 1982.

+The A86 assembler is contained in one 32K executable and can directly produce a COM file or an object file for use with a standard linker.
 It comes with a debugger, D86.
+Speed of assembly is a primary selling point, and Isaacson claimed that A86 could assemble 100,000 lines of source per second on a Pentium II or better.
+32-bit support was added in the mid 1990s in the form of A386 and D386.
+These were not distributed as shareware, but were provided to users who registered A86.